MyEMS/myems.io/docs/installation/docker-windows.md

 * Run a Docker container

-On host, bind-mount a share upload file folder at c:\myems-upload to the container and also bind-mount nginx.conf -v parameter for upload folder must be same with that in myems-api
+On host, create a folder at c:\myems-upload, and bind-mount it to the container, and also bind-mount the nginx.conf to the container:
+-v parameter for upload folder must be same with that in myems-api
 ```bash
 docker run -d -p 8001:8001 -v c:\myems-upload:/var/www/myems-admin/upload -v c:\myems-admin/nginx.conf:/etc/nginx/nginx.conf:ro --log-opt max-size=1m --log-opt max-file=2 --restart always --name myems-admin myems/myems-admin